How do I go about booking my wedding?

 on the electoral roll, or

-(c) have some prior family connection with the parish; for instance, at some
+(c) have some prior ‘Qualifying Connection’ with the parish.

 To view the Parish Boundary, please refer to the map on the [DIRECTIONS] page of this website, or else enter your home postcode into the following website www.acny.co.uk which will show you precisely which ecclesiastical parish you live within.

-The Vicar will be very happy to guide you through all of these requirements.
+The Vicar will be very happy to guide you through any of these requirements.

 How much will my church wedding cost?